Image courtesy of Read Once.

 - Spread of diseases, such as malaria

-Although these effects are not exclusive to the poor, they have limited ability to deal and cope with them.
+Although these effects are not exclusive to the poor, they have limited access to resources to help deal and cope with them.

 The poor are also hit hardest in weather-related disasters, such as heat waves or storm surges.
 And the number of natural disasters between 2000 and 2009 was around three times higher than in the 1980s—almost entirely because of climate related events.
 As the poor find themselves subject to these adversities, it makes it even more difficult to fight poverty.